rohit3682/farecalculator/README.md

 * Goto the folder farecalculator
 * Clean the code build with `./gradlew clean`
 * Build the code build with `./gradlew build`
 * Run the test cases with `./gradlew test`.
-If any of the test fail, detail report is available at `build/reports/tests/test/index.html`
+Test results are available at `build/reports/tests/test/index.html`
 * Run the application `./gradlew bootRun`

 ### Input Files